nwtgck/golang/README.md

 }
 ```

-You can build `main1` as follows to ignore "OOO declared and not used" error!
+You can build `main1` as follows to ignore "imported and not used: OOO" error!

 ```sh
 GO_IGNORE_UNUSED_VAR=1 go build main1.go